DapengWei/openvpn-user-create/README.md

-# A tutorial for building a certificate authentication  OpenVPN server with packet filter
+# A tutorial for building a certificate authentication  OpenVPN server and creating user profile
 ----------

 ## Install  OpenVPN